-PART 1 - READING FORMAT This part contains three reading texts followed by multiple choice questions.
+READING PART FORMAT This part contains four reading texts followed by multiple choice questions.
 The questions aim to test a candidate's ability to use reading skills to comprehend academic texts with level appropriate academic vocabulary.
-Each question in this section is worth 1 point, and the section total equals 25 points.
-TIMING 75 minutes NO OF QUESTIONS 25 WEIGHTING 25% TASK TYPE Four-option multiple choice, sentence insertion, choosing the main idea SOURCES Texts taken and adapted from various authentic sources such as books (fiction and non-fiction), non-specialist articles from newspapers, magazines and the internet POINTS 1 point each, total 25 points CONTENT Three academic texts on a general topic from humanities or sciences not requiring prior knowledge followed by 25 multiple choice questions 1 point each.
-READING A - COMPREHENSION A reading text followed by questions to test the main idea, a specific idea, supporting details, a paraphrased fact, correct and false information, referencing, the possible meaning of the target word, the title, identify the purpose, writer's attitude, and the source of the text READING B - SENTENCE INSERTION A reading text followed by multiple choice questions in the form of matching to find the missing sentence from the paragraphs.
-READING C - FINDING THE MAIN IDEA An academic text followed by questions in the form of matching to find the main idea of the relevant paragraphs.
+The section total equals 25 points.
+TIMING Total duration to read the texts and answer maximum 25 questions is 60-90 minutes.
+WEIGHTING 25% TASK TYPE Four-option multiple choice, sentence insertion, choosing the main idea SOURCES Texts taken and adapted from various authentic sources such as books (fiction and non-fiction), non-specialist articles from newspapers, magazines and the internet POINTS Total 25 points CONTENT Three to five academic texts on a general topic from humanities or sciences not requiring prior knowledge.
+READING A and B - COMPREHENSION Two reading texts followed by multiple choice questions to test the main idea, a specific idea, supporting details, a paraphrased fact, correct and false information, referencing, the possible meaning of the target word, the title, identify the purpose, writer's attitude, and the source of the text READING C - SENTENCE INSERTION A reading text followed by questions in the form of matching to find the missing sentence from the paragraphs.
+READING D - FINDING THE MAIN IDEA An academic text followed by questions in the form of matching to find the main idea of the relevant paragraphs.